-3.5.2.15 Report No FDD For WIN95
+3.5.2.17 Report No FDD For WIN95

 The original Windows95 requires the presence of a floppy.
 Unless the BIOS tells it to disregard the absence of the drive, it will generate an error message.
-For other operating systems as Win98 etc this field is without relevance.
+For other operating 60 AIMB-240 Series User's Manual systems as Win98 etc this field is without relevance.